Shubham189/ChunML.github.io/_posts/2016-10-08-Setting-Up-Python-Environment-For-Computer-Vision-And-Machine-Learning.md

 {% highlight Bash shell scripts %}
 sudo apt-get install build-essential cmake git pkg-config libjpeg8-dev \
-libtiff5-dev libjasper-dev libpng12-dev libgtk2.0-dev \
+libjasper-dev libpng12-dev libgtk2.0-dev \
-libavcodec-dev libavformat-dev libswscale-dev libv4l-dev gfortran
+libavcodec-dev libavformat-dev libswscale-dev libv4l-dev gfortran sudo apt-get install libtiff5-dev
 {% endhighlight %}

 Next, we will need library to optimizing purpose (there will be a lot of simultaneous computation in Computer Vision and Machine Learning which mainly bottleneck the performance).
 We will use ATLAS (among many other BLAS implementation):